-Magic 8 Half Square Triangle Units
+How to Make Magic 8 Half Square Triangle Units

 A half-square triangle unit (HST) is a patchwork square made up of two right triangles.
 Each triangle takes up exactly half of the square's interior.
-No matter what you call them, you'll find that HST units are one of the most popular types of patchwork found in quilts, so it's a good idea to learn more than one method for their construction.
+No matter what you call them, you'll find that HST units are among the most popular types of patchwork found in quilts, so it's a good idea to learn more than one method for their construction.
 You can sew two right triangles together to create a triangle square, but individual triangles are stretchy on their long, bias edges.
 Why bother when quick piecing methods eliminate the need to fool with the bias?

 - Multiply the finished size by 2.

 Cut two (contrasting) squares of fabric to match the calculated dimension.
 For your practice HST, let's make 3 x 3 inch HST units.

 - 3 inches x 2 = 6 inches